infinum/eightshift-docs/website/docs/basics/blocks-component-structure.md

 For example, you can check [storybook](https://infinum.github.io/eightshift-docs/storybook).

 ### components
-This folder contains all the javascript components that are used in the component.
+This folder contains all the JavaScript components that are used in the component.
 The folder can include `editor`, `options` or `toolbar` component.

 ### component-name-editor.js
 JavaScript component for handling component editor.
 The component editor is what will be shown in the main editor screen.